Sleep Trainers Don’t Know Your Baby

 Stay flexible.
 No single approach will work with all babies all the time, or even all the time with the same baby.
 Don’t persist with a failing experiment.
 If the “sleep program” isn’t working for your family, drop it.

-Follow your heart rather than some stranger’s sleep-training advice, and you and your baby will eventually work out the right nighttime parenting style for your family.
+Follow your heart rather than some sleep trainers advice, and you and your baby will eventually work out the right nighttime parenting style for your family.